BlockchainCommons/developer-web-site/_pages/frost-meeting2.md

   nav: frost
 ---

-The second FROST Round Table occurred on **November 8, 2023**.
+The second FROST Round Table occurred on **September 18, 2024**.
 Almost twenty experts in the field, including  members of the [ZF Frost team](https://github.com/ZcashFoundation/frost) and the [secp-zkp FROST team](https://github.com/BlockstreamResearch/secp256k1-zkp/pull/138) as well as a variety of designers working on libraries, federations, and deployments came together to talk about their experience with FROST.

 For an intro to FROST, see the [FROST page](/frost/) and ["A Layperson's Intro to Schnorr"](https://www.blockchaincommons.com/musings/Schnorr-Intro/).